Policies for rockandwater.net mailing lists

 Anti-Spam Measures

-We employ a number of measures designed to prevent spammers from joining our lists, sending mail to our lists, or retrieving the list of subscribers' addresses.
-Most of these are beyond the scope of this document, but one thing to note is that to send messages to one of our mailing lists, you must be a member of that mailing list.
+We employ a number of measures designed to prevent spammers from joining our lists, sending mail to our lists.
+Most of these are beyond the scope of this document, but one thing to note is that to send messages to one of our mailing lists, you must be a member of that mailing list: messages from non-members will either be rejected or held for moderator attention.
+Another to note is that if your message IS rejected by our anti-spam defenses, you'll get a message telling you so -- which contains its own (very brief) instructions on how you can do something about that.

 If all else fails...